nimijdv10/Exploratory-Data-Analysis-using-Python/README.md

 # Exploratory-Data-Analysis-using-Python

 This project involves conducting EDA on a dataset to uncover trends and patterns in the data given.
+The analysis covers univariate, bivariate and multivariate analysis to uncover different relationships among the data.

 Cuisine:
 Below are the few questions which can be answered from the analysis: